krishnamoorthy-b/full-stack-developer-interview-preparation/two-pointers-pattern.md

 ## Two Pointers Pattern
-Solve the problems using two cursors by traversing through different direction in array.
+To solve the problems using two cursors by traversing through array in different direction.

 ### 1) Palindrome<br>
 Find palindrome of given string?<br>